Submitted by Janet Smith in memory of a former student, Danielle Ward, who

 longer walks this Earth, but lives in Heaven, where they too can go

-when they die, if they are trusting and believing in Jesus alone to
+when they die, if they are trusting and believing in Jesus

 save them.
 My prayers, and I hope your prayers, and the children you